 - chocolate M&M’s

-First, line a 9 x 13 x 2 baking pan with parchment paper and lightly spray with nonstick spray.
+Line a 9 x 13 x 2 baking pan with parchment paper and lightly spray with nonstick spray.
 Then, in a medium bowl, combine 2-1/4 cups unbleached all-purpose flour, 1 teaspoon baking soda and 3/4 teaspoon kosher salt.
 Stir and set off to the side.

 Next, in the bowl of your stand mixer, add butter and both sugars.